ZutDeFlute/Wish-TFT_OPGG/README.md

 # Wish TFT_OPGG

 ## CODE PURPOSE:
-Return your TFT winrate alone and with specified friend groups. (c'est un opgg tft Wish)
+This code uses the Riot API to return your TFT winrate alone and with specified friend groups. (c'est un opgg tft Wish)

 ## INFO/TODO:
-If you ask for 20 games with "count" argument it will look at the last 20 games you played, but not give your winrate over the last 20 "match_type" games specifically (except if "match_type"=="any" of course).
+If you ask for 20 games with "count" argument it will look at the last 20 games you played, but not give your winrate over the last 20 "match_type" games specifically (except if "match_type"=="any" of course). <br />
 Max 20 API calls every sec, 100 API calls every 2min -> limited in API calls so calling a lot of games just to make sure "count" is equal to the actual number of "match_type" games will most likely return an "HTTP Error 429: Too Many Requests", this needs testing, I haven't yet payed attention to the number of API calls my code does.